typhdotcom/diaspora/README.md

   * `plasticity_atrophy_of_unstressed`: If the system is under stress, any edge with *zero* local strain will strictly decrease in weight (it is "taxed" to pay for the growth of stressed edges).

+**`Diaspora/Resilience.lean`**

+The converse question: what about edges *with* strain?
+This file proves that harmonic content is self-maintaining under plasticity.

+  * At the optimal potential (from Hodge decomposition), `raw_strain = γ²` — strain equals the harmonic component squared.
+  * Cycle edges with non-zero winding have `γ ≠ 0`, therefore positive strain.
+  * Positive strain means Hebbian reinforcement, not atrophy.

+Main theorems:

+  * `harmonic_cycle_resists_atrophy`: Cycle edges with harmonic content have positive strain.
+  * `zombie_stays_dead`: Exact σ (no harmonic content) → dead edges stay dead.
+No "ghost strain" to resurrect them.
+  * `harmonic_resurrects`: Harmonic σ → dead cycle edges get pulled back toward positive weight.
+  * `ghost_manifests` / `ghost_trapped`: Whether a resurrecting edge survives pruning depends on whether `η * γ² ≥ ε`.

+Interpretation: **harmonic content protects the topology that carries it**.
+Self-reference, once established, is stable — the irreducible frustration creates the strain that pays the rent.

 ### Toy systems and named stories

 These are the narrative / physics-inspired examples built on top.